fred-jiacong-bao/fred-jiacong-bao.github.io/index.md

 I am advised by Dr. Michael C. Fu and Dr. Ashish Kabra.

+I received my Bachelor of Economics degree from Southwestern University of Finance and Economics (SWUFE), Chengdu, China, and a Master of Science in Supply Chain Management from Washington University in St. Louis (WashU), St. Louis, US.

 ## Working Papers

 1. [*"State Mandated Employment Certificate for Minors Reduces Child Labor Violations in the US."*](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4857432).
 Available at SSRN 4857432 (2024). \